aelse/phase/README.md

 }
 ```

-🔎 See the examples directory for more complete use cases.
+🔎 See the godoc examples for more complete use cases.

 ## 🔁 Alternatives